Set Up Slack Alerts for Job Results

 How to set up alerting to Slack for a CI job.

-We can set up Slack alerts for job results by defining reporter_config in the job definition.
+We can set up Slack alerts for job results by configuring the reporter_config field on individual tests in the ci-operator configuration file.
 This is possible for all job types: periodics, presubmits, and postsubmits.
-Prowgen is capable of adding this to the job definition.

 1